aws-samples/amazon-sagemaker-edge-manager-workshop/lab/README.md

 # Module 1 - Running the exercises

-This module is divided in four exercises: Warm up, Data Visualizatio, Model Building and Fleet Simulation.
+This module is divided in four exercises: Warm up, Data Visualization, Model Building and Fleet Simulation.
 To run the exercises:
   1. Open SageMaker Studio;
   2. Double-click the project you've created with **SageMaker Edge Manager WindTurbine Workshop** template;
   3. Click on the tab **Repositories**;